Mary Bradley (politician)

-Mary Bradley (born 10 May 1942) is a Social Democratic and Labour Party (SDLP) politician who was a Member of the Northern Ireland Assembly (MLA) for Foyle from 2003 to 2011.
+Mary Bradley (10 May 1942 – 30 December 2025) was an Irish Social Democratic and Labour Party (SDLP) politician who was a Member of the Northern Ireland Assembly (MLA) for Foyle from 2003 to 2011.

+Life and career

+Born in Derry on 10 May 1942, Bradley attended the North West Institute of Further and Higher Education before working as a care assistant.

-In 1985, she was elected to Derry City Council, representing the Social Democratic and Labour Party (SDLP), and from 1991–92 she served as the Mayor of Derry.
+In 1985, she was elected to Derry City Council, representing the SDLP) and from 1991–92 she served as the Mayor of Derry.
 In 1996 she was an unsuccessful candidate in the Northern Ireland Forum election in Foyle.
-In 2003, Bradley was elected to represent Foyle in the Northern Ireland Assembly, but did not stand for election in 2011.
+In 2003, Bradley was elected to represent Foyle in the Northern Ireland Assembly and re-elected in 2007, but did not stand for election in 2011.